-As a school we aim to increase and promote access for disabled pupils by making reasonable adjustments to ensure all children can access the teaching and learning and the wider curriculum such as clubs and school visits.
+As a school we aim to increase and promote access for pupils with disability by making reasonable adjustments to ensure all children can access the teaching and learning and the wider curriculum such as clubs and school visits.
 Modification to the environment and resources such as enlargement of written materials is undertaken as required.
-Staff have undergone training delivered by the Sensory Support Service on the impact of visual and hearing impairments.